 The second part of the course stresses the fact that organizational life is built around a complex interplay of social forces.
 Networks of cooperation, group conflicts, systems of power and influence, career paths, and reward systems shape how people and organizations manage and are managed.
-In this part of the course, we will create a framework for analyzing the impact of these social forces on individuals, groups, and the organization.
-In particular, we study how to motivate and lead those you manage.
-Moreover, we will study how to develop and implement organizational designs and human resource systems that achieve competitive advantage through the management of people.
+In this part of the course, we will create a framework for analyzing the impact of these social forces on individuals, teams, and the organization.
+We study how to motivate and manage others, and will look at developing organizational designs and human-resource systems that achieve competitive advantage through the management of people and teams.

-In the third part of the course, we will learn about the opportunities and challenges that firms face when doing business in multiple countries, and the strategies that they can deploy based on the unique external business environments and firm-specific characteristics.
-While reinforcing the learning points covered in the previous two parts of the course, the discussions in this part will emphasize the deep and persistent cross-national differences in economic, political and social institutions.
-In particular, we will discuss the entry of multinational enterprises (MNEs) into emerging economies and the emergence of MNEs from emerging economies.
+In the third part of the course, we will learn about the unique opportunities and challenges that firms face when doing business across borders, and the strategies that they can deploy based on the external business environments and firm-specific characteristics.
+While reinforcing the learning points covered in the previous two parts of the course, the discussions in this part will emphasize the deep and persistent cross-country differences in economic, political and social institutions.
+We will also discuss how trade agreements, investment treaties, new technologies, and new business models are shaping the business landscape for multinational enterprises.